Br00t4L17y/Gene-Project/README.md

  * SearchArguments.java - Helper class file.
 Stores the arguments that are passed into GeneBankSearch.java
  * CreateArguments.java - Helper class file.
 Stores the arguments that are passed into GeneBankCreateBTree.java
  * GeneBankCreateBTree.java - Driver class file.
 Creates a BTree with given degree and sequence length specified by user input arguments
- * GeneBankSearch.java - Driver class file. //TODO: Add what it does.
+ * GeneBankSearch.java - Driver class file.
+Reads in a BTree binary file as well as a query file.
+Uses the BTree file to search for the sequences in the query file and displays the sequence and frequency to console.
  * BTree.java - Abstract data type.
 Hold all of the functionality for creating and searching the BTree.
 Also includes inner BTreeNode class.
  * TreeObject.java - Abstract data type.
 Takes in a sequence and converts it to a long binary value used as the key value.
  * README - this file